gustavo-mota/programming_fundamentals/readme.md

 # Programming Fundamentals
-# Python and Portguol Exercises
+# Python and Portugol Exercises

 ## About the repository